kapoorva13009/Ola-Data-Analysis/README.md

 # Ola-Data-Analysis

-The OLA cab company is a leader in cab industries, Here I dive into the data of the OLA comapny and its impact on the lives of daily comuters and general users
+The OLA cab company is a leader in cab industries, Here I dive into the data of the OLA company and its impact on the lives of daily commuters and general users

 ## Project Overview